-It’s widely known that selling a property using estate agents is both stressful and time-consuming (especially whilst buying a new one), yet more homeowners are choosing to sell privately than ever before.
+It’s widely known that selling a property using estate agents is both stressful and time-consuming (especially whilst buying a new one), which is perhaps why more homeowners are choosing to sell privately than ever before.

 Simply put, selling your house privately means putting your property on the market without using an estate agent.
-If you’re keen to avoid estate agency fees and keep a higher percentage of the money after the sale, selling your house yourself is well worth considering.
+If you’re keen to avoid estate agency fees and keep a higher percentage of the money after the sale, selling a house privately without an estate agent is well worth considering.

 In this guide

 While it could save you money, selling your house privately will inevitably cost you time.
 From arranging the advertising to consulting with buyers and organising viewings, estate agents do the majority of the legwork in a property sale.
 Taking this on yourself is not an easy process.

 That being said, with the right attitude and dedication, managing your own house sale is entirely possible and financially beneficial.
 With this in mind, if you want to know how to sell your house yourself, we’ve put together a handy guide to walk you through the process, step by step.

 How to sell your house privately: the process

 1. Make sure your property is fit to sell